Alexander-Barth/NCDatasets.jl/README.md

 Before reading the data from a NetCDF file, it is often useful to explore the list of variables and attributes defined in a NetCDF file.

-For interactive use, the following (without ending semicolon) displays the content of the file similar to `ncdump -h file.nc"
+For interactive use, the following (without ending semicolon) displays the content of the file similar to `ncdump -h file.nc`

 ```julia
 using NCDatasets